wikitopian/imperfect-quotes/readme.txt

 This plugin gives you the freedom to add quotes or testimonials to your site without having to connect to an external source for quotes.
 If you want to add a new quote, do just that, add a new quote.
 No more letting other people say your quotes for you.
 If you want to give your customers testimonials, this is a great plugin to do that, too!

+Matt Parrott's Mods on GitHub (2012-08-12)
+* Rich text editing of quotes
+* Added 'featured image'

+Note: This is not the official version.
+That one's hosted in the WordPress Plugin repo.
+This is merely a mod.

 = Features =